 - 1. "D" or "F" grade during any grading period, including midterms - 2.
 Any school suspension. - 3.
-Qualifying for CLAS will result in study hall assignment in place of open campus.
+Qualifying for CLAS will result in study hall assignment in place of open campus. - 4.
+Violation of the Central Lyon Academic Integrity Policy

 Students who earn open campus and then violate the guidelines or school policy may lose open campus privileges for the remainder of the school year and be assigned to study hall.